valfulton/Atlantic-ADSHADE-Peace/README.md

 _LLMs as docker images in the Based Agent stack = verifiable inference_

 LLMs deployed as docker images can easily be leveraged by other applications deployed in the same docker stack.
-With Based Agents, an LLM deployed as a docker image is used by the API Layer in the same docker stack on the Trusted Execution Environment (TEE).
-Based Agents can use 1 or more LLMs to provide the inference for the API layer.
+With Based Agents, an LLM deployed as a docker image is used by the Worker Agent in the same docker stack on the Trusted Execution Environment (TEE).
+Based Agents can use 1 or more LLMs to provide the inference for the Worker Agent.

 LLMs could be used to: